nagasudhirpulla/taming_python/blog/skills/docxtpl_images_from_folder.md

 * A simple context object is created with the sales table rows and images in it.
 This context object is rendered in the word template
 * Since we are rendering a list of images, we need to use a jinja2 `for` loop inside a table to render the list of images in the word file template.
 * To make the table look like a list, we have removed the borders of the table in the word file.
 * If the images are wider than the word file page width (A4 size page width is 8.3 inches), they will rendered as cropped images, which is not desirable.
-To mitigate this, we have specified the width
+To mitigate this, we have specified the `width=Inches(6)` input to the `InlineImage` constructor to resize the image to have a width of 6 inches.
+*

 ### Output
 As shown in the below image, a word and pdf file is generated for each customer address and check mark is set for the report address